JonEilers/analyticalgenomics.org/_posts/2021-09-14-the practicality of human photosynthesis.md

+---
+title: "Human Photosynthesis"
+type: posts
+header:
+  teaser: /assets/images/2021-09-14/green_human.jpg
+toc: false
+excerpt: "Is it worth it?"
+---

-# Is it worth it?
+### Is it worth it?

 I was talking with some friends recently about my animal photosynthesis post and the question was raised - "Is it even worth it?".
-Let's say we somehow do introduce photosynethesis in to humans, would it produce enough sugar/atp to make a dent in our daily metabolic needs?
+Let's say we somehow do enable humans to photosynthesize, would it produce enough sugar/atp to make a dent in our daily metabolic needs?

 Let's use the brain as a frame of reference.
 The brain primarily consumes glucose and can account for up to 30-40% of our daily caloric need.
 In [childhood](https://www.pnas.org/content/111/36/13010.short), it can consume up to 66% of the resting metabolism.
-According to NCBI's [Biochemistry](https://www.ncbi.nlm.nih.gov/books/NBK22436/) textbook, the brain needs about 120 grams of glucose daily.
+According to this biochemistry textbook on NCBI's [website](https://www.ncbi.nlm.nih.gov/books/NBK22436/), the brain needs about 120 grams of glucose daily.

 Now we need some numbers for skin area, number of whatever cell type we want the chloroplast in, and volume of said cell.
 According to harvard's [B10Numbers](https://bionumbers.hms.harvard.edu/bionumber.aspx?id=100578&ver=1), humans typically have 1.6-1.8 square meters of skin.
 This depends on how tall or large you are and for simplicities sake, we are going to say our experimental subject actually had an area of 2 square meters.